Huawei-Nordic/junction2021_flutter/README.md

 ### I'm in!

 1. fork/clone this project
-2. visit the workshop Discord channel [Junction 21 Hackathon Huawei](https://discord.gg/PmdzQbWu)
+2. visit the workshop Discord channel [Junction 21 Hackathon Huawei](https://discord.gg/8ZSdWKmzDS)
-3. unzip the file into the project's *android* directory
+3. unzip the serect file into the project's *android* directory
 4. start coding!